-about Dr. Marja-Liisa Siikonen, January 2020
+- about Dr. Marja-Liisa Siikonen, January 2020

-Introduction by Rick Barker, February 2020
+Introduction by Rick Barker, December 2020

-Any elevator consultant who plans large systems should be expert in elevator traffic and the applications of elevator dispatching.
-Shortly before I had joined JB&B Consulting Engineers in NYC, George Strakosch, one of the world's experts in elevator traffic had been with the firm where he authored the important 2nd edition of his book on VT, following his 1st authored as Traffic Engineer at Otis.
-In a reversal of career paths, I joined Otis as Director, Technical Services at their World HQ.
-One of my roles was to chair the "Otis Worldwide Dispatching & Elevatoring Steering" Committee" that guided the development of better dispatching logic and software tools for traffic-system planning.
-I had the opportunity to work closely with one of the world's elevator dispatching experts, Bruce Powell.
-In co-founding Barker Mohandas, I returned to independent consulting, and my partners helped us build the VT system planning tools I wished we had at Otis.
-Also, knowing the merits and demerits of most dispatching techniques, I had some ideas we called "harmonized" dispatching, improving upon destination dispatching and its hybrid version.
-This led to an opportunity to work with two more of the world's elevator dispatching experts, Marja-Liisa Siikonen and Janne Sorsa at Kone, who saw the benefits and led Kone's efforts to build this.
-After we published the ideas in Elevator World in late 2018, other articles came out on the elevator industry's dispatching experts, and the logic opportunities behind our harmonized platform..
+At JB&B I had the opportunity to follow George Strakosch, a published expert in elevator traffic from Otis, who had left JB&B for Elevator World Magazine.
+In a reversal of career paths, I left JB&B for Otis, where one my roles was to chair the "Otis Worldwide Dispatching & Elevatoring Steering Committee".
+This gave me the opportunity to work with one of the world's elevator dispatching experts, Dr. Bruce Powell.
+Later with our firm, knowing the basic merits and demerits of most dispatching techniques, I had some ideas we called "harmonized" dispatching, to improve upon destination dispatching, and a hybrid variation.
+This led to a chance to work with two other world dispatching experts, Dr. Marja-Liisa Siikonen and Dr. Janne Sorsa from Kone, who saw the benefits and led Kone's efforts to build this for one of our projects.
+After I published our ideas in Elevator World in late 2018 (placing these in the public domain), articles came out on these dispatching experts, and on the dispatching logic opportunities behind our harmonized platform.